Market Trends: Identifying and Understanding Them

-There are several kinds of market trends, and they’re typically characterized by how long they last and how much impact they have on the market.
-Here are the three main types.
+There are several kinds of market trends, which you can typically characterize by how long they last and how much impact they have on the market.
+Here are the three main categories of types.

 The Two Types of Primary Markets: Bull vs. Bear

 There are two types of markets: bull markets and bear markets.
-In a bull market, stocks are generally on the rise.
-A bull market is usually characterized by an increase of 20% in the major indices, like the Dow Jones Industrial Average and the S&P 500.
+In a bull market, stocks are generally on the rise, although there will be short periods in bull markets when stock prices fall.
+A bull market is usually characterized by an increase of 20% in major indices like the Dow Jones Industrial Average and the S&P 500.
 A bull market is usually accompanied by other positive economic metrics, such as low unemployment and positive consumer sentiment.

 A bear market is the opposite of a bull market.
-It’s when stocks are on the decline, and it’s often accompanied by negative economic conditions like high unemployment or inflation.
-Most people see a bear market as a bad thing, but the savvy investor views it as a buying opportunity.
+It’s when stocks are on the decline, despite the occasional upward correction.
+Bear markets are often accompanied by negative economic conditions like high unemployment or inflation.
+Most people see a bear market as a bad thing, but savvy investors view it as a buying opportunity.

 A bull market is always followed by a bear market.
-Generally, bear markets are much shorter in duration than bull markets, with the average bear market lasting 1.4 years and the average bull market lasting 9.1 years, between 1926 and 2018.
+Generally, bear markets are much shorter in duration than bull markets, with the average bear market lasting 289 days and the average bull market lasting 3.8 years.
 The market will always alternate between bull and bear markets.